Join us for a day in the woods with Shirley Nette Williams creating abstract multimedia collage using layered shapes and hand stitched lines.

 The Algorithm in the Forest is a multichannel video and sound installation that explores how natural systems have inspired algorithms that impact how we experience our daily lives.

-Specialist sound engineer John will share his expert knowledge and experience of making lathe cut records and help you to create your own vinyl disc.
+Specialist sound engineer John shared his expert knowledge and experience of making lathe cut records, helping participants to create their own vinyl disc.

 Nature knows nothing of bits, bytes, JAVA or C++ but expresses itself through things like hormones, pheromones and DNA.